 The extra time this sous vide salmon takes to cook is worth it.
-Guaranteed cooked-to-perfection with a lemony-tangy caper sauce to top it off.
+It’s guaranteed cooked-to-perfection with a lemony-tangy caper sauce to top it off.

 Continuing with our sous vide cooking experiments, I turned this time to fish.
 Due to texture, not every type of fish is recommended, but salmon is and I can see why.
 Normally, salmon roasts in about 10-12 minutes and turns out pretty great, so I was skeptical about the sous vide method.
-It takes 20-30 minutes to cook (depending on the thickness) and you also have to heat the water and vacuum seal the food – all extra time.
+The sous vide salmon takes 20-30 minutes to cook, depending on the thickness, and you also have to heat the water and vacuum seal the food – all extra time.

 Well, I’m a convert.
-I’m not sure I would bother every time I make salmon (at least once a week), but I would certainly do a sous vide salmon again.
-And again.
+I’m not sure I would bother every time I make salmon (at least once a week), but I would certainly make sous vide salmon again.
 The temperature – just slightly more than medium rare – was exactly what I chose from top to bottom, the texture was excellent and the fish was moist and delicious.

-Needless to say, you can use whatever sauce you like such as a basil-mayo sauce, a spicy sweet thai sauce or a maple-balsamic sauce for example.
+- Needless to say, you can use whatever sauce you like.
+Some great options are a basil-mayo sauce, a spicy sweet thai sauce or a maple-balsamic sauce.

 Scroll down to see a few of our other salmon recipes.

 Sous Vide Salmon with Lemon Caper Sauce Recipe

 - 2 salmon filets, skin on or off (1/3-1/2 pound each)

 - salt and pepper